vvarik/32drugs/README.md

     on each day, on each plate, in each timepoint.
 The wells with no bacteria were encoded to have `uM = -1` i.e. after appropriate grouping it comes down to: `OD = OD/OD[uM == -1]`.
 Input [data](doc/tasks/03_dat.csv) is the same as in step 3 above.
-And if you now plot everything exactly as in step 3 above, except having OD on y-axis.
+    Finally, plot the result exactly as in step 3 above, except have OD on y-axis.
 I choose also to drop the background control (`uM == -1`).